JeremieLitzler/vueschool-course/course-vue-3-composition-api.md

 ### Use of `suspense`

 **IMPORTANT**: on January 9th 2024, it is still under an experimental status.
 See [the docs](https://vuejs.org/guide/built-ins/suspense.html#suspense).
+However, many projects use it in production (Nuxt 3 for example).

 The usage is the following: